cs7290/fall-2023/docs/README.md

 * [Anatomy of an HTML document](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Getting_started#anatomy_of_an_html_document) -- mdn
   * Note: You need to click the link in the right-hand menu bar -- it doesn't get there automatically
   * I've saved that demo into "./index.html"
+* The github pages site: [https://cs7290.github.io/fall-2023/](https://cs7290.github.io/fall-2023/)
-  * To view it locally in your browser...
+* To view it locally in your browser (better for development because it's instantaneous)...

 Start the local development server...
 ```